LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Versions of Degas’ Dance Class are found in the Metropolitan Museum of Art in New York and in Paris’ [Musee D’Orsay](https://thingstodoeverywhere.com/things-to-do-in-paris-france.html).

+      You might also enjoy our page on [Degas' life story](/edgar-degas-biography).
+Did you know that Degas was an Anti-Semite?
     sideGalleryImages:
       - imageTitle: Edgar Degas loved and was given special access to the Parisian Ballet, where he painted Dancing Class